Kanaries/Rath/docs/frontend-infra-react19-preparation.md

 The source audit finds no `ReactDOM.render`, `hydrate`, `findDOMNode`, `unmountComponentAtNode`, `react-dom/test-utils`, or `createFactory` calls.
 React 19's stricter types were addressed directly: JSX namespace imports, nullable refs, initialized refs, CSS custom properties, and styled-components 6 component-prop types.
 Strict checking was not disabled.

-Graphic Walker 0.5.1 publishes a callable overload returning `ReactNode`; TypeScript 5.9 rejects that particular declaration shape as JSX even though the runtime component works.
-Rath temporarily uses a typed adapter that preserves the complete local/remote prop overloads and narrows only the return to `ReactElement | null`.
-This should be removed after Graphic Walker corrects its declaration.
+Graphic Walker 0.5.2 is runtime- and dependency-compatible with React 19.
+It still publishes overloaded call signatures returning `ReactNode`; TypeScript 5.9 rejects that particular declaration shape as JSX even though the runtime component works.
+Rath therefore keeps a typed adapter that preserves the complete local/remote prop overloads and narrows only the return to `ReactElement | null`.
+This is an upstream declaration ergonomics issue, not a React 18 dependency exception.

 ## Graphic Walker and DND probe